han-nguyen97/8weeksqlchallenge/Case Study 1 - Danny's Diner /README.md

 - Next, the main query selects all the required columns from sales_data, and creates a ranking column using DENSE_RANK().
 The ranking was specified for member, based on member_id and order by the ascending order of order_date.
 The final result was ordered by customer_id and order_date.

 ## Key insights
+**Member vs. Non-member Analysis**:

+There is no large difference between members and non-members considering the most popular dish For members: The most popular dish for A is ramen, for B is ramen, curry and sushi.
+Regarding non-members, ramen is the most ordered dish.<br>
+Overall, members tend to purchase more dishes than non-members.
+The owner should consider incentivizing non-members to become members.

+**Membership Conversion Analysis**:
+Danny can analyze the conversion rate of non-members to members overtime and identify the trends or patterns that correlate with the increasing in membership sign-ups.

+**Popular Items Analysis**:
+The most popular item purchased by customers is ramen.
+The owner can consider promoting this popular dish or introducing variations to attract more customers.

+**Member Engagement**

+The loyalty point is a great solution to encourage members to spend more in order to increase sales.
+Based on the preferences of members, the owner can revise the loyalty program benefits or introduce more incentives to make it more attractive.

+**Customer Segmentation**

+Segment customers based on their purchasing behavior, frequency of visits, and membership status.
+Tailor marketing campaigns and promotions to each segment to increase relevance and effectiveness.